 Individuals will be surgically implanted with various Vemco acoustic transmitters depending on the size of the fish.
-Over the duration of the project, 325 tags will be deployed per year.
-Larger individuals (e.g., striped bass, Atlantic sturgeon) will be implanted with a V16 ultrasonic transmitter (69 kHz, high-power output = 158 dB re 1 μ Pa at 1 m, random transmitter delay = 120 s, life span = 2,435 d).
-Medium to small individuals (summer flounder, winter flounder, black seabass, tautog) will be tagged with either a V13 (69 kHz, high-power output = 151 dB re 1 μ Pa at 1 m, random transmitter delay = 180 s life span = 648 d) or a V9 (69 kHz, high-power output = 152 dB re 1 μ Pa at 1m, random transmitter delay = 120 s life span = 520 d).
+Over the duration of the project, 425 tags will be deployed per year.
+Larger individuals (e.g., striped bass, Atlantic sturgeon) will be implanted with a V16 ultrasonic transmitter (69 kHz, high-power output = 158 dB re 1 μPa at 1 m, random transmitter delay = 120 s, life span = 2,435 d).
+Medium to small individuals (summer flounder, winter flounder, black seabass, tautog, juvenile striped bass) will be tagged with either a V13 (69 kHz, high-power output = 151 dB re 1 μPa at 1 m, random transmitter delay = 180 s life span = 648 d) or a V9 (69 kHz, high-power output = 152 dB re 1 μPa at 1m, random transmitter delay = 120 s life span = 520 d).
 Once the transmitter has been inserted, the incision will be closed with a minimum of three absorbable interrupted sutures.
 The incision area will then be cleaned once more with betadine.
 A betadine/petroleum ointment will also be put on sutures and site of the incision site to aid in the recovery of the animals to deter bacterial infection.
+Sampling will be conducted throughout the proposed Empire Wind Lease Area and export cable routes, but at least 50 winter flounder and 50 juvenile striped bass will be specifically targeted within New York state waters around the EW 1 Export Cable Route in Lower Bay per year.
+All other species will be targeted within the offshore project area or near the related project areas.